The heatmap_layout()

 By default, ggheatmap()

 adds a heatmap layer.
-If the matrix has more than
+If the matrix

-20,000 cells (nrow * ncol > 20000
+has more than 20,000 cells (nrow * ncol > 20000

-), geom_raster()
+), it uses geom_raster()

-heatmap body for performance efficiency.
-For smaller matrices, geom_tile()
+performance efficiency; for smaller matrices, geom_tile()

-If you set filling = FALSE
+If you set filling = NULL

 , a blank heatmap will be drawn, allowing for

-image filters that can be applied to ggplot2 layers.
+You can use external packages like ggrastr or ggfx to rasterize the heatmap body.
+Additionally, ggfx offers many image filters that can be applied to ggplot2 layers.

 ggheatmap(small_mat, filling = FALSE) +